 DOCN Investors Have Opportunity to Lead DigitalOcean Holdings, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Oct.
-11, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DigitalOcean Holdings, Inc. ("DigitalOcean" or the "Company") (NYSE: DOCN).
+BENSALEM, Pa., Oct.
+16, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DigitalOcean Holdings, Inc. ("DigitalOcean" or the "Company") (NYSE: DOCN).

 Class Period: February 16, 2023 – August 25, 2023